 In our Language Programme, where English is the first language,

-we focus on building oral language, reading comprehension and writing for communication.
+we focus on building verbal language, reading comprehension and writing for communication.

 - Grammar, punctuation, spelling & vocabulary are integrated with the Reading & Writing program.